 Welcome to Noisy Waters Northwest!
 Many facts, figures, stories, and perspectives are, sadly, often unheralded in our local media in Whatcom County, Washington.
 Click on the title of items on our picturesque story board for a refreshing splash of information that won’t be held back.
-If you prefer a list format click on the All Info Lists, here or the tab listed under Menu or next to our header.
-There is a search field on the list pages to search all information on this blog site.
+There is a search page to search all information on this blog site.
 All posts note their categories of commentary or news related content.
 Continue reading

 Graphics show one postcard front side (top), and multiple reverse/message sides of postcards sent to Bellingham Mayor Kelli Linville by community members in June of 2017

 May 23, 2018 Dena Jensen

 The following report offers information gained through a public records request I made of the City of Bellingham on January 18, 2018.